Skip to content

 As stated above, a discussion between the Assessor and the IV will take place after each course.
 Any action points resulting from this discussion will be recorded on the Post-delivery template and it will give staff the opportunity to reflect on the Internal Verification Policy of the EWA to voice any concerns or suggest any possible improvements to safe-guard the integrity of the Diploma going forward.

-Feefo has been adopted as the feedback system – visible on online.
+Trustpilot has been adopted as the feedback system – visible on online.

-Due to the new automated marking scheme adopted, internal verification is no longer required on assessment papers from a marking side.
-However, regular verification activities will continue (ensure standardization between any changes in the papers, assessment is closed-book, no cheating etc.) as does the processes detailed above with the pre/during/post assessment, evidenced in each course folder.
-In addition to this, there will be random sampling every 6 months of a paper where it is manually marked to ensure the tool is working correctly.
+Due to the new automated marking scheme adopted, internal verification is no longer required on assessment papers from a marking side However, regular verification activities will continue (ensure standardization between any changes in the papers, assessment is closed-book, no cheating etc.) as does the processes detailed above with the pre/during/post assessment, evidenced in each course folder.
+The online Certificate in Scotch Whisky and the online Diploma in Single Malt Whisky is assessed via ProctorExam on a record and review function.

 4.2 Please refer to Part B of the Qualification Approval